gitlabform/gitlabform/README.md

 ## Configuration syntax

-See [config.yml](https://github.com/egnyte/gitlabform/blob/master/config.yml) in this repo as a well documented example of configuring all projects in all groups, projects in "my-group" group and specifically project "my-group/my-project1".
+See [config.yml](https://github.com/egnyte/gitlabform/blob/master/config.yml) in this repo as a well documented example of all the features, including configuring all projects in all groups, projects in "my-group" group and specifically project "my-group/my-project1".

-## More usage examples
+## More cli usage examples

 To apply settings for a single project, run: